By Paul Davies

 How stakeholder pensions work

 You can purchase a stakeholder pension from pension providers, insurers or high street banks.
 The fund will be invested in stocks and shares, and unlike defined benefit pensions, you can choose from the range of funds to invest in.
 Once you reach retirement age, you'll either use income drawdown, buy an annuity or take the lot subject to taxation.
-Read more in our guide, income options under the new pension rules.
+Read more in our guide, options for cashing in your pension.

 The amount you pay into your stakeholder pension can be as low as £20 per month, and you can pay monthly or weekly.
 You don’t even have to pay in regularly – you can contribute a lump sum whenever you want.
 There’s also no limit to the amount you can pay in.